dastarruer/CS50FinalProject/README.md

 ```
 The last element is the restart button, which -- when pressed -- will simply reload the page, which will give the user another set of words to type.
 This can be triggered at any time.
 I chose to let them do this, as if they were typing unusually slow during a test, they would be able to get a new set of words.
 ### `static/verification.js`
-This file provides an object whose function is to verify the words that the user types.
+This file provides an object whose purpose is to verify the words that the user types.
 It has two variables of note: `actualWordElement` and `typedWord`. `actualWord` refers to the word that the user was supposed to type, while `typedWord` refers to the word that the user actually typed. `actualWordElement` just stores the `HTML` tag of `actualWord`, which is used to change its look depending on whether the user typed the word incorrectly or not.
 The `verification` object also has two function: `getTypos()`, which is used to get the amount of typos the user makes, and `verifyWordTyped()`, which is used to change the class of the current word, which will change its CSS.
 #### `getTypos()`